Three Dimensional Theory of the Ion Channel Laser: Analytic Theory

 \subsection{Pendulum Equations}

-The nonlinearity of the ICL instability makes developing analytic theory a challenge.
-We adopt the following approach, broadly similar to existing FEL theory \cite{kim2017}.
-In Section~\ref{sec:electronmotion} we solved for the motion in the absence of the coherent radiation fields arising from the ICL instability, obtaining Eqs.~(\ref{eq:transversemotion}) and (\ref{eq:longitudinalmotion}) for the evolution of the four coordinates $(x_j, p_{x,j}, \zeta_j, \gamma_j)$ in terms of $z$ and four constants $(K_j, \varphi_j, \zeta_{0,j}, \gamma_j)$.
+To derive the pendulum equations we adopt the following approach broadly similar to existing FEL theory \cite{kim2017}.
+Previously we solved for the electron motion in the absence of the radiation fields obtaining Eqs.~(\ref{eq:transversemotion}) and (\ref{eq:longitudinalmotion}) for the evolution of the four coordinates $(x_j, p_{x,j}, \zeta_j, \gamma_j)$ in terms of $z$ and four constants $(K_j, \varphi_j, \zeta_{0,j}, \gamma_j)$.
 In this section we turn those fields back on and let the motion be described by these same equations, except with the four constants now allowed to vary with $z$.
 Next we construct four ``pendulum quantities'' defined in terms of $(K_j, \varphi_j, \zeta_{0,j}, \gamma_j)$ and $z$ that vary slowly over a single betatron oscillation.
 After inverting Eqs.~(\ref{eq:transversemotion}) and (\ref{eq:longitudinalmotion}) and rewriting the pendulum quantities in terms of $(x_j, p_{x,j}, \zeta_j, \gamma_j)$ and $z$, we use the equations of motion derived from the Hamiltonian in Eq.~(\ref{eq:zhamiltonian}) to compute the (unaveraged) pendulum equations describing the $z$ evolution of the pendulum quantities.
 After simplifying these equations by ignoring terms we can show are small, we average these equations over the betatron oscillation period to obtain the period-averaged pendulum equations, which are the main result of this subsection.

 The four pendulum quantities we choose are